Putting the Chic in Psychic

 “You doubt it?”

 The chill in Damon’s voice brought me back to the moment.
-His expression had gone icy.
 He pushed away, putting a couple feet of space between us.
 The day was warm, but a shiver swept through me.
-My careless question had hurt him and I needed to fix it.
-I had to stop playing it safe, I had to explain myself.
-Anyhow, I’d never let fear of pain be the reason I did anything in my life and I wasn’t going to start now.
+My careless question had hurt him, and I needed to fix it.
+I had to stop playing it safe.
+Anyhow, I’d never let fear of pain be the reason I did anything in my life, and I wasn’t going to start now.

 “You said you had to go home.”
 I folded my arms over my chest and waited for him to say something, but he remained silent.
 I swallowed and slogged onward.
-“You reminded me *town isn’t your home.
-You’re stay is temporary.
-It threw me a little.”
+“You reminded me Sweetwater isn’t your home.
+Your stay is temporary.”

 I hesitated.
 Should I kiss him goodbye?
 A peck on the cheek, maybe?
 Or a hug?
 Or just go?
 He seemed disinclined to move.
 The pebbles in my throat melded into a boulder.
 Any minute now, I was going to have a royal meltdown with lots of tears and snot.
 I needed Damon to not see that.